VikashChoudhary-04/safe-blind-sqli-inference-engine/README.md

 If extraction returns empty:

+* Injection point may be wrong
-* Target may not be vulnerable
+* TRUE detection string may be incorrect
-* Payload may not match database type
+* SQL query may not match DB type
-* Increase timeout or jitter values
+* Increase timeout or jitter

 ---

 # 📜 License

 MIT License

----